redplant3d/redgeometry/README.md

 ### Non-Goals

-- Sacrifice readability/maintainability to achieve the highest possible performance
+- Sacrifice a significant amount of readability/maintainability to maximize performance
-- Become an extensive 2D/3D graphics engine

 ## Development

-Execute `npm run init` to install/update the development environment and `npm run serve -w redgeometry-app` to run the development server.
+Execute `pnpm install` to install/update the development environment and `pnpm run --filter redgeometry-app serve` to run the development server.

 ### Recommended tools